Harut and Marut: Exegesis

-Harut and Marut are portrayed as the origin of magical practises in the world and by that, explain magic to be of otherwordly origin.
+Harut and Marut are portrayed as the origin of magical practises in the world and by that, explain magic to be of otherworldly origin.
 From a theological viewpoint, Harut and Marut are a form of temptation, similar to the satans (šayāṭīn).
 They are also described in the Stories of the Prophetsʾ (Qiṣaṣ al-Anbiyā) and seen as a symbol for "enchanting love".

 According to most Classical commentators, when the angels observed the wickedness of mankind, chose Harut and Marut as their representative in order to proof they would do better than humans.
 A minority relates Harut and Marut to the events in Surah 2:30, when the angels complain about the creation of Adam.

 Tale of Harut and Marut

 The tale of Harut and Marut (qiṣṣat Hārūt wa-Mārūt) is a recurring story throughout Quranic exegesis (Tabari, ibn Hanbal, Rumi, Maqdisi, Tha'labi, Kisa'i, Suyuti) to explain the earthly abode of this angelic pair.
 There are different variances of the same story with additional details.
 They all contain a prolegomenon in heaven, resulting in an angelic mission to earth, followed by a corruption of these angels, and consequent punishment by God.
 In some variations, not two, but three angels are send down to earth.
 In Rumi's (1207 – 1273) Masnavi, God tests three angels.
 However, once on earth one of them suspects to fail and returns to heaven.

 A version provided by Tabari narrates the Tale of Harut and Marut as follows:The angels were astonished at the acts of disobedience committed by the human beings on earth, claiming they would do better than them.
 Therefore, God challenged the angels to choose two representatives among them, who would descend to earth and be endowed with bodily desires.
 During their stay on earth, they fell in love with a woman named Zohra (Venus).
 She told them she would become intimate with them if they joined her in idolatry and told her how to ascend to heaven.
 The angels refused and remained pious.

 Later they met her again and the woman this time stated she would become intimate with them if they drank alcohol.
 The angels thought that alcohol could not cause great harm and therefore, they accepted the condition.
 After they were drunk, they became intimate with her and after noticing a witness, they killed them.
 The next day, Harut and Marut regretted their deeds but could not ascend to heaven anymore due to their sins, as their link to the angels was broken.
 Thereupon, God asked them, whether their punishment shall be in this world or in the hereafter.
 They chose to be punished on earth and therefore were sent to Babel as a test, teaching humans magic but not without warning them that they were just a temptation.